 For a primary source record of the Underground Railroad, pick up William Still’s The Underground Railroad: Authentic Narratives and First-Hand Accounts.
 Still, himself the son of slaves, recorded the stories of Underground Railroad escapees, and this account is definitely an example of truth being as exciting as fiction.
 (One of the escapees actually turns out to be Still’s brother.)

-Kane Taylor is home/school/life’s Tech Talk columnist and an avid history buff.
+Kane Taylor is a homeschool graduate and an avid history buff.